Rjaysesh0207/project-2/README.md

 3. As a user, I want to have a user-friendly interface that is easy to navigate, allowing me to quickly create and manage events without any technical hurdles.

-4. As a user, I want to be able to see the list of guests on the invite list.
 ## MVP Goals/Stretch Goals:

 ### MVP Goals
 * Authorization will be needed to create and update event data, add contacts and make an invite list
 * Create and update event data
 * Create and update contacts
-* View the send page that sends the invites out

 ### Stretch Goals
 * Customize an invite card